Shannon Szabados: Personal life

 Her parents' names are Gary and Sharyl, and she has one brother named Matthew.
 She is of Hungarian descent; her last name, Szabados, is an old Hungarian status term meaning "liberated", as it referred to a person freed from serfdom.

 She majored in physical education at MacEwan University.

 Szabados was teammates and friends with Canadian sledge hockey player Matt Cook during her time in the AJHL.
 At the 2010 Olympics in Vancouver, Szabados had "FLM" on her goalie mask, for "Fight like Matt" in Cook's honour.

 She was on the cover of Hello!
 Canada in March 2010.

 Szabados married Carl Nielsen, a former college and minor pro defenceman, in September 2019.
-In March 2020, she announced that the couple is expecting a baby girl, due in August 2020.
-On August 20, 2020, she gave birth to her daughter Shaylyn.
+In March 2020, she announced that the couple was expecting a baby girl, who was born August 20, 2020, a daughter named Shaylyn.
 She was previously married to Alex Ritchie, a former junior goalie.

 In December 2020, she announced the publication of a children's book written and illustrated by her, titled Every Bunny Loves to Play.